mojolicious/mojo.js/docs/Rendering.md

 Maybe you would prefer a different template system than [@mojojs/template](https://www.npmjs.com/package/@mojojs/template), which is included with mojo.js under the name `tmpl`, and there is not already a plugin on npm for your favorite one.
-All you have to do, is to add a new handler with `renderer.addHandler()` from your own plugin.
+All you have to do, is to add a new template engine with `renderer.addEngine()` from your own plugin.

 ```js
 // my-engine.js